Found: 35

 ... included: Direct payment programs to citizens to support purchasing power and stabilize domestic demand.
 Government loans and subsidies for small and medium-sized businesses aimed at minimizing the effects of temporary closures and restrictions.
 Increased unemployment benefits, which helped citizens cope with financial difficulties, but increased the budget deficit.
 These measures were necessary to prevent an economic crisis and provide stability during a period of global uncertainty, but they significantly ...

-Economic News August 2, 2025 — US Labor Market, Trade Truce, Amazon and Samsung Reports
+Economic News August 9, 2025 – Trade Wars, USA-Russia Negotiations, Company Reports